angular/angular/aio/content/start/start-deployment.md

 {@a building}
 ## Building and hosting your application

- 1. To build your application for production, use the `build` command with the `prod` flag.
+ 1. To build your application for production, use the `build` command.
+By default, this command uses the `production` build configuration.

     ```sh
-    ng build --prod
+    ng build
     ```

     This command creates a `dist` folder in the application root directory with all the files that a hosting service needs for serving your application.